mjkoster/interfaces/draft-ietf-core-interfaces.md

 Current Usage of Interfaces and Function Sets
 =============================================

+Editor's note: This appendix will be removed.
+It is only included for information.

 This appendix analyses the current landscape with regards the definition and use of collections, interfaces and function sets/profiles.
 This should be considered when considering the scope of this document.

 In summary it can be seen that there is a lack of consistancy of the definition and usage of interface description and function sets.